 Vivo V5s has a plastic unibody with redesigned antenna lines which looks better than its predecessor Vivo V5 and similar to the Vivo V5 Plus.
-The matte finish is complementing its sleek design and light weight which feels good while holding the phone in hand, you will feel the grip even without using any case/covers again thanks to matte finishing.
+The matte finish is complementing its sleek design and lightweight which feels good while holding the phone in hand, you will feel the grip even without using any case/covers again thanks to matte finishing.

 Up front, you will have a 20MP camera, LED-flash and earpiece perfectly aligned above the display.
 The fingerprint sensor is mounted on the front just below the 5.5 inches HD (720 x 1280 pixels) 267ppi display.
-Volume buttons are placed above the power/sleep button at the right side of the device.
+Volume buttons are placed above the power/sleep button on the right side of the device.

 On the left side of Vivo V5s, you have the hybrid SIM slot.
 The bottom of the device has a 3.5mm audio jack, micro-USB port, mic, and the speaker grille.
 A 13-megapixel camera along with a single LED flash is placed on top-right of the rear side with Vivo branding at the centre.

 The company had a good chance to correct the mistake made with Vivo V5 by launching the Rs.
 18k range device without the full HD display.
 It is very important for any device to have a very good display because the display is the part of any smartphone which user will interact the most.

 If you are not buffering/playing very high-resolution video or games then even HD display should work fine for you and it will also give you some extra battery backup.
 Whereas Vivo has done software level tweak to improve the display appearances.
 The colour rendering of V5s is just above the average but the screen offers mostly accurate colours.
 The images and videos are appearing sharp and decent with accurate colours on the 5.5-inch 720p IPS display with the pixel density of 267ppi.